 It’s never okay to leave a child alone in a car, even for a few minutes and even if the car is running.

-The resqme™ emergency escape tool is a valuable resource for these types of emergencies.
+The resqme™ emergency escape tool is a window breaking and seat belt cutting emergency tool.
 Every driver should have one.
 The resqme™ tool hooks right on your keychain.